c0nrad/blog/content/posts/swu-health-counter.md

 I'm very happy with the results of the project!
 I always use the device now when I play SWU.
 I also feel very powerful now that I can order my own PCB circuits and do my own 3d-Print modeling for whatever my heart desires.

 Off to the next project!
+(Can we calculate which SWU cards are above curve? :evil-grin:)